 And before you can do that, your purpose is to decide what you want to feel.

 If there were no obstacles in your way, no roadblocks stopping you from living the life you most want, what would that look like?

-Imagine for a moment the highest, most idealised, empowered, heart-centered, connected, all-knowing, god-king version of yourself.
+Imagine the highest, most idealised, empowered, heart-centered, connected, all-knowing, god-king version of yourself.

-Align yourself with the vision of the man you most want to be and watch your life transform.
+Align yourself with the vision and feeling of the man you most want to be, and watch your life transform.

 I get it.
 You’re standing there, map in hand, trying to figure it all out:

 “How do I get from ‘Point A’ – frustration and failure, to ‘Point Z’ – purpose and success?”

 The truth is, your purpose isn’t a destination.
 Your purpose is not some place where you can plant your flag in the ground and proclaim “I HAVE ARRIVED!!!”

 Sure, there might come a day when you stumble across a career or cause that you’re compelled to dedicate your life to.
 An all-encompassing thing that defines who and what you are as a man.
 But if you’re anything like most men, it probably won’t happen like that.

 So let’s get that out of the way right now.